raj-shah14/Dog-Breed-Prediction/README.md

 The model is trained on a pre trained VGG19 model.
 The `input_shape=(256,256,3)` .
 I am freezing the first 5 layers of the model just so it doesn't waste time on low level features like edges etc. Here is a very well described link on [transfer learning](https://towardsdatascience.com/transfer-learning-using-keras-d804b2e04ef8) using keras.

-I also trained the model on pre trained DenseNet model and accuracy improved from VGG19 model. `input_shape = (224,224,3)` .
+I also trained the model on pre trained DenseNet model and accuracy improved from VGG19 model.
+The `input_shape = (224,224,3)` for Densenet model.

 ## Predictions